Nostromo-618/neuroevolution-stickman-fighters/STANDARD.md

 }

 /**
- * NASA Rule 5: "Fail Fast" Assertion Helper.
+ * Stability Rule 5: "Fail Fast" Assertion Helper.
  * Asserts that a condition is truthy.
 If not, throws a hard error.
  * This explicitly narrates to the compiler that the condition is true
  * for the remainder of the scope, removing the need for optional chaining.